rzhang74/Progrmg-Languages-Compilers/potd/potd-05/README.md

 ```

 Given two input lists, `merge` will combine these two lists by repeatedly
 taking the smallest of the initial elements of the two lists.
+If the two
+initial elements are equal, you should take the initial element from the first
-(If both lists
-happen to be sorted, the output will also be sorted.)
+list.
+(If both lists happen to be sorted, the output will also be sorted.)

 ```
 merge [] [3,5,7] == [3,5,7]